Complete your Shopping Cart Order

 Things to Do in Lubbock

-Cheer on the Red Raiders with 60,000-plus passionate fans, contemplate the intricate notes of Texas High Plains wine and explore the life of a music legend at Lubbock’s newest world-class theater, The Buddy Holly Hall of Performing Arts and Sciences.
-Lubbock, Texas is a robust city with an unexpected surprise awaiting visitors around every corner.
-Notable wineries, scenic outdoor excursions, art galleries, museums, theaters, and a bustling Depot District full of nightlife and concert venues are only part of what the 806 has to offer.
-Check out our list below of a few essential, must-have experiences while in town!
+Cheer on the Red Raiders with passionate fans, savor the notes of Texas High Plains wine and explore Lubbock's music scene at The Buddy Holly Hall of Performing Arts and Sciences.
+Lubbock, Texas is a robust city with surprises around every corner.
+Award-winning wineries, scenic outdoor excursions, art galleries, museums, theaters, popular nightlife and concert venues, are only part of the 806's offerings.
+Check out the list below for must-try Lubbock experiences.

 From September to November, Texas Tech University football is the talk of the town.
-Join other Red Raiders as they cheer on one of the biggest college football teams in Texas at the premier Jones AT&T Stadium.
-From the passionate fans to the energy of the marching band and the pre-game tailgating fare, game days at Texas Tech do not disappoint.
-Tickets to individual games can be bought on the university's website in advance, giving attendees the option to choose their own seats.
-Make sure to arrive early to see the famous Masked Rider lead the team onto the field on her pitch-black stallion, Fearless Champion.
-Be sure to grab Red Raider gear from The Matador or Red Raider Outfitter, and don’t forget to wave the “Guns Up” high!
+Join other Red Raiders to cheer on one of Texas' most popular football teams at the newly-renovated Jones AT&T Stadium.
+From energetic fans to the renowned Goin' Band from Raiderland, and the tailgating galore, game days in Lubbock never disappoint.
+Tickets are bought on the university's website in advance, where attendees select their seating.
+Arrive early to see the famous Masked Rider lead the team onto the field while riding her pitch-black stallion, Fearless Champion.
+Grab red and black Red Raider gear from The Matador or Red Raider Outfitter.

-A veritable American music icon who topped the charts in the US and the UK in the 1950's, Buddy Holly is widely considered to be a pioneer of rock ‘n roll.
+American music icon topping the US and UK charts in the 1950's, Buddy Holly is considered a pioneer of rock ‘n roll.
 Holly passed away in a tragic plane accident in 1959, ending a promising music career before he was even 23 years old.
 Although Holly's career was short, he produced some of the most influential songs of the 1950's, such as “Peggy Sue” and “That'll Be the Day.”
-In Lubbock, Holly fans can find the most fitting tributes to the talented musician's career.
+In Lubbock, Holly fans find tributes to the talented musician's career.

-Holly's career is commemorated at the Buddy Holly Center located in the Depot District, one of the city's must-visit places for music-buffs.
-A statue of Holly's iconic, black-rimmed glasses greets you at the entrance to the museum, which is full of memorabilia related to the musician's career.
-Holly's Fender Stratocaster guitar, promotional and personal photos, fan letters, albums, and a guitar strap crafted by the man himself make up only a part of the museum's collection.
-The Buddy Holly Center welcomes music enthusiasts Tuesday through Sunday throughout the year.
+Holly's career is commemorated at the Buddy Holly Center, one of the city's must-visit places for music-buffs.
+A statue of Holly's iconic, black-rimmed glasses greets you at the entrance to the museum, which is full of music-related memorabilia.
+Holly's Fender Stratocaster guitar, promotional and personal photos, fan letters, albums, and a self-made guitar strap are only a part of the museum's collection.
+The Buddy Holly Center welcomes music enthusiasts Tuesdays through Sundays.

-One mile north in the Cultural District, The Buddy Holly Hall of Performing Arts and Sciences welcomes theater goers into its hallowed halls, where the legacy of Holly lives on.
-In this new world-class performing arts venue, the next Buddy Holly is set to be discovered under the spotlight and on center stage in the Helen DeVitt Jones Main Theater, which features over 2,500 seats and a sound criterion rating of NC-15.
-Watch Lubbock’s talent come to life at the focal point of downtown.
+One mile north in the Cultural District, The Buddy Holly Hall of Performing Arts and Sciences welcomes theater goers to experience a variety of local and national talent.
+In this new world-class performing arts venue, the next Buddy Holly is set to be discovered on center stage in the Helen DeVitt Jones Main Theater, featuring over 2,500 seats and a sound criterion rating of NC-15.
+Watch talent come to life at this downtown focal point.

-The wide-open plains of West Texas coupled with the dry, arid climate offers the perfect environment for wine grape growing.
-In fact, Lubbock is the leading producer of wine grapes in Texas with over 90% grown on the Texas High Plains AVA.
-This offers wine lovers of all levels a true vine to glass experience.
-The ideal romantic getaway or girl’s weekend, fill your itinerary with tastings from the premier wineries in the region, including Llano Estacado Winery, English Newsom Cellars, Burklee Hill Vineyards and McPherson Cellars.
+The vast plains of West Texas coupled with the dry, arid climate creates the perfect environment for viticulture.
+Lubbock is the leading producer of wine grapes in Texas with over 90% grown on the Texas High Plains AVA.
+This provides wine lovers of all levels a true vine-to-glass experience.
+The ideal romantic getaway or an exciting girl’s weekend, fill your itinerary with tastings from the region, including Llano Estacado Winery, English Newsom Cellars and McPherson Cellars.

 Play at Mackenzie Park